 1. Buda Castle Hill

 Buda, on the west bank, is the older part of the city, perched about 500 meters above the river.
 It is less populated and there is a wonderful mix of medieval, Baroque, and 19th-century architecture.
 The Buda Castle was built in 1265, but later buildings were added during the Baroque period.
-The castle complex was the home of Hungarian kings but today houses the Hungarian National Gallery.
+In the past, the castle complex was the home of Hungarian kings.
+Today, it houses the Hungarian National Gallery.

 Part of the Buda Castle complex is the 700-year-old Matthias Church, named for King Matthias, who ruled between 1458 and 1490.
-He was the most popular Hungarian king, and under his rule, there was peace and prosperity.
-He is sometimes referred to as Matthias the Just and said to have been a bit of a Robin Hood.
+He was the most popular Hungarian king, and under his rule, the country experienced peace and prosperity.
+He is sometimes referred to as Matthias the Just and is said to have been a bit of a Robin Hood.
 Be sure to visit the interior of the church with its gold leaf treasure and ornate stained-glass windows.
-Matthias Church was also the coronation church for many Austrian Emperors.
+Matthias Church was the coronation church for many Austrian Emperors.

 The Fisherman’s Bastion is a viewing area built to celebrate the 1,000th birthday of the Hungarian State.
-It is usually crowded with people, so don’t be in a rush.
-It is by far the best place from which to view the river and monuments on its eastern banks.
+It is usually crowded with people so don’t be in a rush.
+It is by far the best place from which to view the river and the monuments on its eastern banks.